 Threat assessment is the process of assessing the actionability of violence by an individual against another person or group following the issuance of a direct or conditional threat.
-A Violence RiskAssessment (VRA) is a broader term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.
+A Violence Risk Assessment (VRA) is a broader term used to assess any potential violence or danger, regardless of the presence of a vague, conditional, or direct threat.

-The implementation of VRAs require specific training and are typically conducted by psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, and/or other Case Management and Behavioral Intervention Team (CMBIT) members.
+The implementation of VRAs require specific training and are typically conducted by a multidisciplinary team made up of members of the Dean of Students team.
+This might include psychologists, clinical counselors, social workers, case managers, law enforcement officers, student conduct officers, and/or other Case Management and Behavioral Intervention Team members.